-It's a situation no one wants to have to face, but firefighters fight thousands of building fires every year and not everyone makes it out.
+Being caught in a house fire is almost too frightening to think about.
+But sadly, firefighters have to fight thousands of building fires every year.
 To escape a house fire, early warning is vital.
 That's why every home in Australia needs a smoke alarm.

 But with several different types of alarms out there, it can be confusing to know which ones you need in your house.
 Read on for information that will set you straight – and hopefully prevent you from having to wave the tea towel at a screaming alarm every time you burn your toast.